AndyV773/pp4/README.md

 ### Post

 The comment link will take users to the post template, where they can view other comments on the post.
-Authorized users can add, edit, and delete their comments.
+Authorised users can add, edit, and delete their comments.
 There is also a comment count displayed at the top of the template

 ![post comments](static/images/readme/features/post/post-comments.jpg)